Divyanshuve/Netflix-data-analysis-UM-/README.md

 Netflix Data Analysis Report
+Netflix Project
+ Project Overview
+ This project centers on analyzing and showcasing insights derived from Netflix-related data.
+The dataset utilized for this study is accessible on Kaggle.com and offers detailed information about Netflix's content library.
+ The main objective is to use Python  for exploring, analyzing, and Power BI FOR visualizing the dataset.
+This approach aims to identify patterns, trends, and fascinating insights regarding Netflix's content offerings, audience behavior, and more.
+ Dataset
+ The dataset employed for this project is available on Kaggle.com.
+It provides detailed records about Netflix titles, including information such as title, format (movie or TV series), release year, country of origin, duration, and additional attributes.
+This dataset forms the foundation for deep analyses and the creation of compelling visual representations.
+Project Components
+ Data Exploration and Cleaning with PYTHON
+ Before beginning the visualization process, we'll start with data exploration and cleaning.
+This involves:
+ 1. Addressing missing values and inconsistencies in the data.
+ Examining the dataset's structure and organization.
+ Detecting outliers and unusual patterns.
+ Power BI Visualization
+ The heart of this project lies in utilizing Power BI  to create impactful visualizations.
+We'll craft dynamic dashboards, charts, and graphs to present our findings effectively.
+Key areas of focus might include:
+ 2. Examining trends in Netflix content across various years.
+ Analyzing the distribution of movies and TV shows.
+ Identifying popular genres.
+ Mapping the geographic origins of content.
+ Investigating viewer ratings and feedback.
+ Documentation
+ Creating comprehensive documentation is vital for sharing results and conclusions.
+This will include:
+ 3. An overview of the project's objectives and scope.
+ A description of the dataset utilized.
+ Detailed explanations of Power BI visualizations and their relevance.
+ Key insights and takeaways from the analysis.

 Objective
 The goal of this analysis is to explore Netflix's content trends, covering aspects such as content distribution, ratings, popular genres, release patterns, and country-based availability.